-Mr. Chiang previously served as a member of the following companies:
+Mr. Chiang previously served as a member of the board of directors or advisory boards of the following companies:

-- · Board of Director of Aegis Systems - Corporate advisory board of Calyx Peak Companies from February 2019 to December 2022; - Board of Director of Zeus Technologies from January 2019 to March 2021. - Board of Director of Deep Medicine Acquisition Corp. (n/k/a TruGolf Holdings, Inc.) from October 2022 to January 2024
+- Board of Directors of Aegis Systems from January 2019 to December 2020 - Corporate advisory board of Calyx Peak Companies from February 2019 to March 2022 - Board of Directors of Zeus Technologies from January 2019 to March 2021 - Board of Directors of Deep Medicine Acquisition Corp. (n/k/a TruGolf Holdings, Inc.) from October 2022 to January 2024 - Board of Directors of Chijet Motors from June 2023 to May 2024 - Board of Directors of Boom Interactive from May 2023 to March 2025

-Mr. Chiang's qualifications to serve on the Board include his finance, tax, and legal expertise and significant experience in public office, including his over 23 years of experience as Treasurer, Controller and a member of the Board of Equalization of the State of California, as well as his extensive experience as a director of both public and private companies.
+Mr. Chiang's qualifications to serve on the Board include his finance, tax, and legal expertise and significant experience in public office, including his over 20 years of experience as Treasurer, Controller and a member of the Board of Equalization of the State of California, as well as his extensive experience as a director of both public and private companies.